About the course

 For programme enquiries, please contact faculty admissions at firstname.lastname@example.org

 On successful completion of the apprenticeship programme, apprentices will be awarded an Honours Degree in Nursing and an Apprenticeship award.
 Once registered with the Nursing & Midwifery Council (NMC) they will be able to practice as a registered nurse in their chosen field of practice.

-The course will be funded via the employing organisation.
+The course fees for the programme are £27,000 which will be funded via the employing organisation.

-Vouchers can be spent on training, assessment and certification.
+For larger employers, apprenticeship levy funding can fully meet the costs of training, assessment and certification.
 Employers themselves pay the apprentice's wages.

 For funding enquiries, please contact at email@example.com or on (01482) 466373.